 For low budgets, other alternatives are available:

-If you need to find a telephone number at UTBM, please check the UTBM directory (only available for UTBM’s students and staff).
+If you need to find someone’s UTBM phone number, please check the UTBM directory (only available for UTBM students and staff).

-If you need to find a business telephone number in France, please check the Yellow Pages directory.
+If you need to find the phone number of a business in France, please check the Yellow Pages directory.

-To purchase a French phone contract, you can subscribe to one of the main mobile phone operators online: SFR, Orange, Bouygues Telecom, Free or directly go to the boutique.
-Keep in mind that you will need a French bank account in order to get a phone contract.
+To purchase a French phone plan, you can subscribe to one of the main mobile phone operators online: SFR, Orange, Bouygues Telecom, Free or directly go to their store.
+Keep in mind that you will need a French bank account before you can get a phone plan.

-You are expected to say “Bonjour” or “Bonsoir” (good morning, and good evening) with or without the honorific title “Monsieur” or “Madame” each time you encounter someone.
+You are expected to say “Bonjour” or “Bonsoir” (good morning, and good evening) with or without the honorific title “Monsieur” or “Madame” each time you meet someone.

-Frenchmen usually handshake whereas Frenchwomen often kiss on the cheeks.
-Depending on the situation (business meeting, first meeting, between colleagues…), you may be expected to handshake people instead of kissing them on the cheeks.
+Frenchmen usually shake hands whereas Frenchwomen often kiss on the cheeks.
+Depending on the situation (business meeting, first meeting, between colleagues, etc.), you may be expected to shake people’s hands instead of kissing them on the cheeks.